-Dr Cara Tannenbaum is the Scientific Director of the Institute of Gender and Health for the Canadian Institutes of Health Research.
-She was awarded the May Cohen Gender Equity Award by the Association of Medical Faculties of Canada, the Betty Haven’s Knowledge Transfer Prize by the Canadian Institutes of Health Research and the 2015 Y Women of Distinction Award in Health.
-She obtained her medical degree and training in Epidemiology and Biostatistics at McGill University.
+Dr. Cara Tannenbaum is the Scientific Director of the Institute of Gender and Health for the Canadian Institutes of Health Research (CIHR).
+She was awarded the AFMC–May Cohen Equity, Diversity and Gender Award by the Association of Medical Faculties of Canada, the Betty Haven’s Knowledge Transfer Prize in Aging by the CIHR, and the 2015 YWCA Women of Distinction Award in Health.
+She obtained her medical degree and training in epidemiology and biostatistics at McGill University.
 She holds the Michel Saucier Endowed Chair in Geriatric Pharmacology, Health and Aging at the Université de Montréal.
-Dr Tannenbaum advocates internationally for the integration of sex and gender into mainstream research and practice.
-She works as a practicing internist, women’s health specialist, and geriatrician in Montreal, Canada.
+Dr. Tannenbaum advocates internationally for the integration of sex and gender into mainstream research and practice.
+She works as a practising internist, women’s health specialist and geriatrician in Montréal.

 Professor of Computer Science, Dalhousie University (DAL), Canada.

-Nur Zincir-Heywood, (PhD) is a full professor of Computer Science at Dalhousie University, Halifax, Canada.
+Dr. Nur Zincir-Heywood is a full professor of computer science at Dalhousie University, in Halifax, Canada.
 She is a founding member and faculty advisor of the Women in Technology Society (WiTS) as well as the founding Chair of the Culture of Respect in Computer Science (CoReCS) committee at Dalhousie University.
-Since 2005, WiTS reflects the interests of the women and the evolving context of the ICT world, both academic and professional.
-Since 2015, CoReCS addresses inclusiveness, fairness and respect for all stakeholders involved – students, faculty, and staff – by engagement and education.
-This is unique in the university and has become the model for other Faculties.
-She was also responsible of the first screening of the documentary movie, “Big Dream: Empowering Girls to Pursue a Future in STEM fields”, outside of the USA.
-She organized and co-hosted the screening event in March 2015 together with Women in Science and Engineering Atlantic, and Atlantic Association for Research in Mathematical Sciences.
+Since 2005, WiTS reflects the interests of the women and the evolving context of the information and communications technology world, both academic and professional.
+Since 2015, CoReCS addresses inclusiveness, fairness, and respect for all stakeholders involved—students, faculty and staff—by engagement and education.
+This is unique in the university and has become the model for other faculties.
+She was also responsible for the first screening of the documentary movie, “Big Dream: Empowering Girls to Pursue a Future in STEM fields" outside of the United States.
+She organized and co-hosted the screening event in March 2015 together with Women in Science and Engineering Atlantic and the Atlantic Association for Research in Mathematical Sciences.